Telehealth preparation: children and teenagers with disability, autism or other additional needs

 - Let professionals know things aren’t working for you, so they can change what they’re doing.
 For example, you might feel that it’s difficult to use videoconferencing with your child some days, so you might have some parent-only sessions where you share videos that you’ve taken of your child during the week.
 You could also have some parent-only sessions if you want to talk about how you’re managing your child’s behaviour.

 - Go over your child’s and family’s goals with professionals and explain why you think the sessions aren’t helping you meet these goals.
-You can ask questions about the next steps, and what activities and strategies professionals will use in the sessions.
+You can ask questions about next steps and activities or strategies that the professionals will use in the therapy sessions.

 - Explore the way other services offer telehealth therapy to see whether their approach might work better for your family.